Utah Administrative Code

 (a) Upon receipt of a complaint of unprofessional conduct, the commissioner shall provide a copy of the complaint to the person against whom the complaint was made, and, if warranted, to the person's surety.
 The commissioner may edit the copy of the complaint mailed under this subsection as may be necessary to protect the identity or interests of the person making the complaint if the complainant so requests.

-(b) The subject of the complaint shall provide to the commissioner a written response to the complaint within 15 days of the date the complaint was mailed to him.
+(b) The subject of the complaint shall provide to the commissioner a written response to the complaint within 15 days of the date the complaint was mailed to respondent.

-(c) At the next meeting of the Board the commissioner shall present to the Board the complaint and the action undertaken by the Department to investigate the complaint.
+(c) At the next meeting of the Board, the commissioner shall present the complaint and the action undertaken by the Department to receive comment from the Board.

 (d) After the investigation is completed, the commissioner shall present the findings and recommended disposition to the Board.
-The Board may concur with the commissioner's recommended disposition, recommend a different disposition, request additional investigation, or conduct its own investigation.
+The Board may concur with the commissioner's recommended disposition, recommend a different disposition, or request additional investigation.

 (1) An insurance bondsman may not maintain outstanding bail bond obligations in excess of the amount allowed by the insurance company.